 2015 - On December 7, 2015 the Federal Reserve Bank of Cleveland, approved the application by The Old Fort Banking Company Employee Stock Ownership and 401(k) Plan to become a bank holding company.

 The completion of the acquisition and ESOP transaction formally took place on December 22, 2015.
 What has been accomplished is not only historic, but it has achieved the objectives of many hard-working individuals and assists in preserving a precious item…our community bank.
 We are not aware of any holding company which was able to take its ESOP from 0 percent to 45 percent in a single, integrated transaction…which is a testament to our management team, associates and board of directors.

 Locally Owned and Operated

 The bank's board members consist of community leaders and businessmen who are dedicated to and share a passion for community banking.
-They value the importance of providing a bank where decisions are made locally and service is provided in each and every financial center by people who know their clients and their community.
+They value the importance of providing a bank where decisions are made locally and service is consistently provided by associates who know their clients and their community.

 Since opening our doors for business, The Old Fort Banking Company has had one mission...to provide its clients with value-based products and service, delivered with a personal touch by knowledgeable staff members.

 For over 100 years, The Old Fort Banking Company has been committed to providing our clients with excellent service and financial expertise to help them meet their financial goals.
 We are proud of our long-standing history of not only supporting our clients, but also supporting our communities, associates and shareholders.